MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 1 - ch 1/README.md

 - amount of memory

 - A well thought out algorithm can run much faster
-- there cnabe a big variation in efficiency
+- there can be a big variation in efficiency

 ## Question to ask Tutor
-* Question: How can we make teh recursive approach run in almost the same time?
+* Question: How can we make the recursive approach run in almost the same time?

 ## How to determine efficiency?
 - can do it experimentally
-- The problem with that pproach is that it is `time consuming` and `expensive` and it is not `accurate`
+- The problem with that approach is that it is `time consuming` and `expensive` and it is not `accurate`
 - want to `estimate` efficency `before` writing code

 1. running time of an algorithm depends on the input size - size of `n` in f(n)